Shoulder surgery showdown: does removing a tiny bone fragment boost recovery?

 Summary

-This study tests whether removing a small part of the shoulder bone (coracoid) during reverse shoulder replacement helps patients rotate their arm inward better.
-Sixty adults getting shoulder replacement will be randomly assigned to have the extra bone removal or not.
-The main goal is to see if the added step improves daily activities like reaching behind the back, measured one year after surgery.
+This study tests whether removing a small part of the shoulder bone (coracoid) during reverse total shoulder replacement helps patients rotate their arm inward better after surgery.
+Sixty adults needing shoulder replacement will be randomly assigned to get the standard surgery or the surgery with the extra bone removal.
+The main goal is to see if the added step improves daily activities like reaching behind the back at one year after surgery.

 Get updates